 Addiction cannot be cured, but it can be managed.
 Getting help from a professional that approaches addiction as a disease is first step to a successful recovery.
 By following the recommendations of experienced professionals with access to the latest advances in therapy and medicine, individuals will have the best chance at recovery and bright and happy future.

-Here are 10 key tips for making a successful recovery:
+Here are 10 key tips for making a successful recovery from drugs and alcohol:

 - Make your recovery a priority – put yourself first and stay in touch with trained professionals who know you and can provide you with comprehensive treatment options and sound advice throughout your recovery.